The hazards of international NGOs going local

 How organizations address these and other hazards of Northern localization in the South no doubt depends on their understanding of how human rights ultimately are to be achieved.
 Organizations that recognize the imperative of building domestic capacity to hold governments to their duties will tackle the above concerns head-on: they will respect domestic priorities, privilege responsiveness to domestic voices, cultivate funding for domestic groups, and add to domestic capacities.
 However, Northern organizations that continue to believe that they are the principal levers of change in the South may continue to do some good work, but will be delaying yet further the systemic change required for the full realization of human rights.

-Mona Younis is a non-profit management consultant who specializes in human rights.
+Mona Younis is a strategic planning, program design and evaluation consultant focused on human rights.
 Previously she served as human rights program officer at the Mertz Gilmore Foundation, coordinator of the International Human Rights Funders Group, and director of the Science and Human Rights Program of the American Association for the Advancement of Science.
 She also co-founded the Arab Human Rights Fund and the Fund for Global Human Rights.